FAMILY

 The joint family system is indeed disintegrating.
 This integration is more evident in big cities and industrial centres than in rural areas.

-Impact of Industrialization on Joint Family System of India
+Impact of Industrialization on the Joint Family System of India

-1. The family which was a principal unit of production has been transformed into a consumption unit.
-Instead of all the family members working together in an integrated economic enterprise, a few male members go out of the home to earn the family’s living.
-This affected family relations.
+1. The family, which was a principal unit of production, has been transformed into a consumption unit.
+Instead of all the family members working together in an integrated economic enterprise, a few male members leave home to earn the family’s living, which has affected family relations.

-3. In the changed social situation children have ceased to be economic assets and have become liabilities.
+3. In the changed social situation, children have ceased to be economic assets and have become liabilities.
 Children’s educational requirements have increased.
-They are too being supported for a very long time till they get into some good jobs.
+They are also being supported for a very long time until they get into some good jobs.

 4. Industrialization separated the home from the work.
 This has made the working members bear themselves all the burdens and headaches connected with their jobs.
 Their families can hardly lend support in this regard.